 Thirdly, you’ll want to make sure that if a bot goes to a category page, it can reach all underlying pages without any trouble.
 Otherwise, if you have a lot of posts in a category, a bot might have to go back 10 pages before being able to find the link to one of your awesome earlier posts…

 There’s an easy fix, in fact, there are several plugins that deal with this.
-My favorite one by far is WP-PageNavi, maintained by Scribu, one of the best WordPress developer around.
+Our favorite one by far is WP-PageNavi, maintained by Scribu, one of the best WordPress developers around.
 If you have the Genesis Theme like we do here on Yoast.com, you can just enable numeric navigation under Theme Settings → Content Archives.

 In february 2009, the major search engines introduced the

 rel="canonical" element.
 This is another utility to help fight duplicate content.
 WordPress has built-in support for canonical link elements on single posts and pages, but it has some slight bugs in that.
 It doesn’t output canonical links on any other page.
 With our WordPress SEO plugin activated, you automatically get canonical link elements for every page type in WordPress.